Doing Business in Brazil

 Royalties consist of revenue arising from the use, fruition and exploitation of rights, such as rights to commercialize software, rights to use technological platforms, right to use trademarks and patents, among others.

 The international remittances for payment of royalties for the right to commercialize SaaS and software in general, are subject to the taxes below.
+The tax treatment is in line with the understanding recently presented by the RFB regarding the federal taxation of royalties owed for the right to commercialize SaaS19.

-Note that the remuneration by means of royalties is a viable alternative for entities that intend to provide SaaS on the Brazilian Market, subject to a lower tax burden when compared to the direct import of licenses to use SaaS18.
+Note that the remuneration by means of royalties is a viable alternative for entities that intend to provide SaaS on the Brazilian Market, subject to a lower tax burden when compared to the direct import of licenses to use SaaS20.

-14Answer to Advance Tax Ruling Request COSIT n.
-107/2023.

-17Answer to Advance Tax Ruling Request COSIT n.
+18Answer to Advance Tax Ruling Request COSIT n.
 191/2017.

+19Answer to Advance Tax Ruling Request COSIT n.
+177/2024.

-20Pursuant to subitem 1.05 of the list annexed to the Supplementary Law n.
+22Pursuant to subitem 1.05 of the list annexed to the Supplementary Law n.
 116/03: licensing or assignment of rights to use software.

 4.5.
 Remittances for the payment of online advertising space